 Control is one of the most notorious themes and strategies in Magic.
 It is loved by some and hated by many more.
 This is mostly due to its reactive and frustrating nature.

-It is not an easy strategy to pilot and it requires someone that really knows their own and their opponents decks.
-Control exists in almost all formats in some shape of form.
+It is not an easy strategy to pilot, and it requires someone that really knows their own and their opponents decks.
+Control exists in almost all formats in some shape or form.
 It without a doubt commands respect and appreciation, and is often one of the best strategies for winning.

 Some of the best commanders for a control deck are:

-Although these are some really good options, the best commander for winning is Brago, King Eternal.
+Although these are some fantastic options, the best commander for winning is Brago, King Eternal.
 This deck provides you access with possibly the two most characteristic colors of the control strategy in Azorius.